 The demand is on the rise and providers are creating new ETFs every year.
-Do you have a special interest in health or technology?
+Do you have a special interest in health, technology, or even crypto?
 There is an ETF for you.

 Why choose specialty ETFs?
 When you sense that a sector will take off, you may be tempted by a specialized ETF.
 These don’t offer the level of diversification of index ETFs and you’ll need to balance your entire portfolio yourself.

 Unless you’re looking to get an overweight sector?
 You can use these to supplement your portfolio by investing a smaller amount in a sector you like.
 It could even allow you to beat the overall performance of major stock indices.
 For example, in my case, I like real estate, which gives an interesting dividend and shows good growth (for now).